iAmMe27/WoD/ModSetup.md

 If you want to an overwiew over gameplay changing mods, have a look at the [Gameplay](Gameplay.md) page.
 You maybe also want to have a look at the [FAQ](FAQ.md) where we cover some of the questions we encounter the most.

-If your question is not answered in the documentation, please feel free to ask in our discord, as stated in the Gameplay FAQ file.
+If your question is not answered in the documentation, please feel free to ask in our discord, as stated on the fist page of the [Readme](README.md).